 If your site has a UNIX password or is in Coming Soon/Maintenance Mode, your gateway will not be able to get to your site and send their data.

-The recipe below will allow any of the listed IP addresses access to your website and will prompt everyone else to enter your secret UNIX username and password.
+.htaccess code below will allow any of the listed IP addresses access to your website.
+All other users will be prompted to enter your secret UNIX username and password.

 - Stripe Domains and IP Addresses